-When you write your first CV, don't worry if you haven't got any work experience.
+When you write your first CV, do not worry if you haven't got any work experience.
 There are plenty of other ways to show employers that you have the right skills and abilities to work for them and highlight that you are the best candidate for their company.

-A great resource to get started is Zety.
+A great resource to get started is a website called Zety.
 You can take a look HERE